-Our family has felt a tad overextended recently.
-It is all due to good things and in many ways we have felt very blessed, but it has also been exhausting.
-In the midst of all the juggling and rushing and cramming in too much, I realized that my boys were getting increasingly cranky and whiny and that I, in turn, was getting grumpier with them.
+The highest tension points happened when I was trying to work, while the boys were home.
 There were moments when I thought to myself, “why are they being so difficult?!
 Don’t they understand that I have work to do?!”
 And then I (finally) realized that their whining and bickering was because they wanted and needed attention from me.
 They were begging for it.

-I made a commitment that when they were at school, I would focus on work.
-No personal phone calls, emails, Facebook, laundry, cleaning, errands, etc. And when they were home, I would focus on being more present for them and also do some of the home-related chores that needed to get done (laundry, cooking, etc.).
+I made a commitment to myself that when they were at school, I would focus on work.
+No personal phone calls, emails, social media, laundry, cleaning, errands, etc. And when they were home, I would focus on being more present for them and also do some of the home-related chores that needed to get done (laundry, cooking, etc.).

 Building Balance in to Daily Life

-Create a schedule
+Create a plan

 Take temptation away

-If you are someone who, like me, is tempted to quickly check your email or social media pages instead of focusing on the task at hand, then actively remove the temptation.
-For example, one thing I recently did that has made a huge impact on my focus is that I removed the Facebook app from my phone.
-Now, if want to check Facebook on my phone, I have to actively log in.
+And if you want to take it a step further, one thing I did that made a huge impact on my focus was removing social media apps from my phone.
+Now, if I want to check my personal accounts on my phone, I have to actively log in.

 Learn to say “no”

 When we overextend ourselves, we end up doing everyone a disservice because either we burn out or we can’t fulfill all of the obligations we have taken on.
-If saying “no” is too hard, maybe the first step is trying to say “not now, but maybe another time.”
+If saying “no” is too hard, a good first step is trying to say “not now.”

 Learn to say “yes”

 If someone offers help that you could really use, accept it graciously.
-It’s ok not to do it all ourselves!
+It’s OK not to do it all ourselves!

 Don’t forget yourself